What to know before you upgrade your office phone system

 - Is Your Business Growing?A flexible solution is important if your business is growing.
 It allows you to change your outbound messages, the number of extensions, and more.
 If you choose a static system, you will need to pay significant amounts to have the system updated.
 A more flexible solution that allows you to make changes can be more efficient if your business changes rapidly.

-- What Is Your Budget?Any money you invest in your phone system contributes to your overhead.
+- What Is Your Budget?Any money you invest in your business office phone system contributes to your overhead.
 Looking for budget-friendly solutions is important to keep your cash flow healthy.

-If you’re looking for real, viable, and flexible phone systems designed specifically for small and medium-sized businesses, AccessDirect can help you find the solutions you need.
-For affordable monthly rates and no investment in hardware, you can get a phone system that allows you to get as many extensions as you need as well as robust features which allow you to use your phone more efficiently.
+If you’re looking for real, viable, and flexible phone systems designed specifically for small and medium-sized businesses, AccessDirect can help you find the solutions you need to effectively upgrade your business’s phone system.
+For affordable monthly rates and no investment in hardware, you can get a virtual phone system that allows you to get as many extensions as you need as well as robust features which allow you to use your phone more efficiently.